CentML/tmls-workshop-2023/README.md

 This repository contains the necesary files for the workshop.

-If you which to run locally, you will need:
+If you wish to run locally, you will need:

 - Pytorch >=2.0.0
 - Nvidia Apex package (https://github.com/NVIDIA/apex)